vatpac-technology/sops/docs/pacific/Vanuatu/Port-Vila.md

 **All routes require Coordination**

-Refer to [Class D Tower Skills](../../controller-skills/classdtwr) for more information.
+Refer to [Class D Tower Separation Standards](../../../separation-standards/classd) for more information.

 ### Standard Assignable Level
 Climbing to Nadi Oceanic: `FL240`